oblador/react-native-vector-icons/README.md

 ## Usage with [TabBarIOS](http://facebook.github.io/react-native/docs/tabbarios.html)

-Simply use `Icon.TabBarItem` instead of `TabBarIOS.Item`.
+Simply use `Icon.TabBarItemIOS` instead of `TabBarIOS.Item`.
 This is an extended component that works exactly the same but with three additional properties:

 | Prop | Description | Default |
 |---|---|---|